PlaidCloud/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 used.

 {{< note >}}
-The `spec.expirationSeconds` field was added in Kubernetes v1.22.
-Earlier versions of Kubernetes do not honor this field.
+The `spec.expirationSeconds` field was added in PlaidCloud v1.22.
+Earlier versions of PlaidCloud do not honor this field.
-Kubernetes API servers prior to v1.22 will silently drop this field when the object is created.
+PlaidCloud API servers prior to v1.22 will silently drop this field when the object is created.
 {{< /note >}}

-### Kubernetes signers
+### PlaidCloud signers

-Kubernetes provides built-in signers that each have a well-known `signerName`:
+PlaidCloud provides built-in signers that each have a well-known `signerName`:

-1. `kubernetes.io/kube-apiserver-client`: signs certificates that will be honored as client certificates by the API server.
+1. `PlaidCloud.io/kube-apiserver-client`: signs certificates that will be honored as client certificates by the API server.
    Never auto-approved by {{< glossary_tooltip term_id="kube-controller-manager" >}}.
     1. Trust distribution: signed certificates must be honored as client certificates by the API server.
 The CA bundle is not distributed by any other means.
     1. Permitted subjects - no subject restrictions, but approvers and signers may choose not to approve or sign.